christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

 ~~~~

 # Signaling supported record types

-The server MUST provide a list of supported record types to the client.
+The server MUST provide a structured document to the client which provides
+* a list of supported record types
+* a list of applicable controls
+* minimum, maximum and default values for controls

 # Conventions and Definitions